egbertp/gotsmart/README.md

 This project is forked from Harry Metske [`gotsmart`](https://github.com/metskem/gotsmart).
 Harry forked the project from [Bas Roovers](https://github.com/basroovers) and Bas forked from [Bas van der Lei](https://github.com/basvdlei/gotsmart).
 Thanks to Harry, Bas and Bas!

 I upgraded to `go1.17` and am using go modules.
-I've configured a release pipeline that creates binaries for more platforms and architectures (amongst others OpenBSD and FreeBSD).
+I've configured a release pipeline that creates binaries for more platforms and architectures (amongst others FreeBSD).

 ## Setup